 What Are the Types of Headaches? continued...

-Headaches in women are often associated with changing hormone levels that occur during menstruation, pregnancy, and menopause.
-Chemically induced hormone changes, such as with birth control pills, also trigger headaches in some women.
+Women can get headaches from changing hormone levels during their periods, pregnancy, and menopause.
+The hormone changes from birth control pills also trigger headaches in some women.

-Chronic progressive headaches: Also called traction or inflammatory headaches, chronic progressive headaches get worse and happen more often over time.
-These are the least common type of headache, accounting for less than 5% of all headaches in adults and less than 2% of all headaches in kids.
-Chronic progressive headaches may be the result of an illness or disorder of the brain or skull.
+Chronic progressive headaches: Also called traction or inflammatory headaches, these get worse and happen more often over time.
+They make up less than 5% of all headaches in adults and less than 2% of all headaches in kids.
+They may be the result of an illness or disorder of the brain or skull.

 What Causes Headaches?

-Headache pain results from signals interacting between the brain, blood vessels, and surrounding nerves.
-During a headache, specific nerves of the blood vessels and head muscles are activated and send pain signals to the brain.
-It's not clear, however, why these signals are activated in the first place.
+The pain you feel during a headache comes from a mix of signals between your brain, blood vessels, and nearby nerves.
+Specific nerves of the blood vessels and head muscles switch on and send pain signals to your brain.
+But it's not clear why these signals turn on in the first place.

-In some cases, the headaches may be the result of a blow to the head (trauma) or rarely, a sign of a more serious medical condition.
+Illness: such as an infection, cold, or fever.
+They’re also common with conditions like sinusitis (inflammation of the sinuses), a throat infection, or an ear infection.
+In some cases, the headaches may be the result of a blow to the head or rarely, a sign of a more serious medical problem.

-Common causes of tension headaches or chronic nonprogressive headaches include emotional stress related to family and friends, work, or school; alcohol use; skipping meals; changes in sleep patterns; excessive medication use; tension and depression.
-Other causes of tension headaches include eyestrain and neck or back strain due to poor posture.
+Stress: Common causes of tension headaches include emotional stress and depression as well as alcohol use, skipping meals, changes in sleep patterns, and taking too much medication.
+Other causes include eyestrain and neck or back strain due to poor posture.

-Headaches can also be triggered by specific environmental factors that are shared in a family's household, such as exposure to secondhand tobacco smoke, strong odors from household chemicals or perfumes, exposure to certain allergens, or eating certain foods.
-Stress, pollution, noise, lighting, and weather changes are other environmental factors that can trigger headaches for some people.
+Your environment, including secondhand tobacco smoke, strong smells from household chemicals or perfumes, allergens, and certain foods.
+Stress, pollution, noise, lighting, and weather changes are other possible triggers.

-Too much physical activity can also trigger a migraine in both adults and children.
+Too much physical activity can also trigger a migraine in adults and children.